Since the outbreak of the Covid-19 pandemic two years ago, travel businesses have had to deal with some challenging economic times.

 Changes in Consumer Preferences

-Travelers are itching to get out of the house after being stuck indoors for the last months.
+Travelers are itching to get out of the house after staying indoors for months.

-Because of the increased level of uncertainty around the virus's spread and the possibility of travel restrictions, travelers have begun to gravitate toward the known and reliable.
+Because of the increased uncertainty around the virus's spread and the possibility of travel restrictions, travelers have begun to gravitate toward the known and reliable.

 Now, they like to travel with close friends and family.
-They also want to book quickly, so they're booking on shorter lead times.
+They also want to book quickly, so they book on shorter lead times.

 According to recent research, 80 percent of bookings are now made within a week of departure, as opposed to 36 days before COVID-19.